ZiadJ/knockoutjs-reactor/README.md

     }).extend({ throttle: 200 });

 The observable this.data above listens to changes in all subscribables within this.params only.
-However to avoid unnecessary/unexpected callbacks no listeners are created for the remaining subcribables within the evaluator function.
+However to avoid unnecessary/unexpected callbacks no listeners are created for any additional subcribables used within the evaluator function.

 To avoid listening to changes in this.params.showSearch our object can be rearranged as follows: